Childhood Non-Hodgkin Lymphoma

 provider.
 Be sure you know what number to call to get help after office hours and

 on weekends and holidays.

 Key points about non-Hodgkin lymphoma in children

-- Symptoms depend on what part of the body is affected.
-There may be symptoms from tumors
+Symptoms depend on what part of the body is affected and where the tumor is.
+Common

-- Treatment may include medicines, radiation, stem cell transplants, and surgery.
+Treatment may include chemotherapy and other medicines, stem cell transplant, radiation,

 Also know what the side effects are.